 Your child will likely need to look at a community college or technical training program after high school to prepare for the job he wants.

 There are lots of reasons to consider community college.
 It’s a far less expensive way to pursue post-high school education than going directly to a technical program or a four-year college, a key consideration for the student who is unsure of his career direction.
 Community colleges offer technical training programs, and they also typically have smaller classes than four-year colleges.
 That means that in addition to getting technical training, your child can sample college-level academic classes in a less stressful setting than the typical large state university.
 You can learn more by reading the College Board’s Why Community Colleges?.
-They Teach That in Community College?
-A Resource Guide to 70 Interesting College Majors and Programs may help you get your student thinking.

 Do your homework if you’re considering a technical school